lianchengtong/YummyHospital/console/plugin/UnSlider/yii2-unslider/README.md

-SimpleAjaxUploader For Yii2.x
+Yii2.x extension of UnSlider
 =============================
-SimpleAjaxUploader wraper of yii2 input extension
+a wrapper of UnSlider for Yii2.x Frameword

 Installation
 ------------